-I am a professional in finance who has worked several years in multinational companies, travelled around the world adding value to the business world.
+I am a professional who has worked several years, travelled around the world adding value to the business world.
 All those years came with learnings, achievements, glories, satisfactions, and deceptions that helped me to growth.

 Today, I believe the most significant learning I got during all those years is: Human Being.
 I learnt that people are not only the most important asset a company has.
 People are more important than any company in the world!